Dineshs91/soft-delete-options-in-django/README.md

 ```

 We also add a custom manager.
 It helps us in 2 ways.
 We can access the original manager, which will
-return the soft deleted objects and second, queries that return queryset will filter the softdeleted
+return the soft deleted objects and second, queries that return queryset will filter the soft deleted
 objects without the need for us to specify it in each query.

 Now both of the following queries work